DHawkesford/LinkClipper/plan.md

 8. Refactor helpers.js to make it more uniform -clipStart has more & different if conditions than clipEnd -clipStart throws an error at clipping stage whilst clipEnd throws it at index computation stage (this may r may not be a problem)
+   -IndicesStart are an object but the end indices are free-floating variables.
 9. Redo the test suite

 KNOWN BUGS: